Powerful identity theft protections with special prioritization of credit monitoring

 The peace of mind knowing that a team of experts is ready and willing to help at a moment’s notice is alone worth the cost of entry, in my opinion.
 IdentityIQ really gets it right here.

-Did You Know: If you’ve already been the victim of identity theft, you’re more likely to become a victim again.
+Did You Know?
+If you’ve already been the victim of identity theft, you’re more likely to become a victim again.
 Each year, 7 to 10 percent of the U.S. population falls victim to some sort of identity fraud, and 21 percent of those are repeat victims.

 If you don’t ever want to have to use these restoration services (and who does?), IdentityIQ offers a wealth of educational resources touching on topics from improving your credit to best practices on preventing identity theft.
 We’ll touch on that next.

 Here you’re going to find resources in three categories — the basics of credit, how to monitor credit, and planning ahead.
-Not only do these articles cover credit scores, monitoring bureaus, frequently asked questions, and reading credit reports, IdentityIQ also offers information on how to refinance your home, protecting yourself online, and teaching your kids healthy financial habits.
+Not only do these articles cover credit scores, monitoring bureaus, frequently asked questions, and reading credit reports, IdentityIQ also offers information on how to refinance your home, protect yourself online, and teach your kids healthy financial habits.
 This library is far-reaching, and honestly, you can spend hours educating yourself here.
 These materials are a fantastic bonus, and I can’t recall a service that offers such an education as well as IdentityIQ.

 Think about it — do you know what your credit score was last month?
 How about six months ago?
 How do you know if you’re headed in the right direction?
 The score tracker will give you all of that information at a glance.